steveschmitt/phaser3demo/README.md

 This demo adds some [socket.io](https://socket.io/) functionality from [this Dynetis Games tutorial](https://www.dynetisgames.com/2017/03/06/how-to-make-a-multiplayer-online-game-with-phaser-socket-io-and-node-js/) and [this Game Dev Academy tutorial](https://gamedevacademy.org/create-a-basic-multiplayer-game-in-phaser-3-with-socket-io-part-1/).

+Working now on getting real-time player movement, using concepts from [Real Time Multiplayer](http://buildnewgames.com/real-time-multiplayer/); see the links at the bottom of the article.

 ## Getting Started for new users

 1. If you are new to Node or Git, please see the [SETUP.md](./SETUP.md) document for info about getting your tools and folders set up.